OpenMDAO/mphys/docs/basics/remote_components.rst

 Current Limitations
 ===================
 * A pbs4py Launcher must be implemented for your HPC environment
-* On the client side, :code:`RemoteZeroMQComp.stop_server()` should be added after your analysis/optimization; the HPC job and/or ssh port forwarding may otherwise need to be halted manually.
+* On the client side, :code:`RemoteZeroMQComp.stop_server()` should be added after your analysis/optimization to stop the HPC job and ssh port forwarding, which the server manager starts as a background process.
+* If :code:`stop_server` is not called or the server stops unexpectedly, stopping the port forwarding manually is difficult, as it involves finding the ssh process associated with the run's port number.
+This must be done on the same login node that the server was launched from.
+* Stopping the HPC job is somewhat easier as the job name will be :code:`MPhys` followed by the port number; however, if runs are launched from multiple login nodes then one may have multiple jobs with the same name.
 * Currently, the :code:`of` and :code:`wrt` inputs for :code:`check_totals` are not used by the remote component; on the server side, :code:`compute_totals` will be evaluated for all design variables and responses.

 .. autoclass:: mphys.network.remote_component.RemoteComp